 - News & Events

-A Tourism Business Improvement District (TBID) is a mechanism for funding tourism promotion and economic development activities that are designed to increase revenues for the assessed businesses.
-Read more in the TBID FAQ's.
+A Tourism Business Improvement District (TBID) is a mechanism for funding tourism promotion and economic development activities that are designed to increase revenues for the assessed businesses (retailers, restaurants, activities and attractions, all types of lodging).

 Understand the key differences between TOT and TBID funding structures HERE.